CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/duplicate-folder/duplicate-folder-block.md

 The [New Name][NewName Property] to use for the copy of the folder.

+The [New Name][NewName Property] is case-insensitive and any trailing spaces will be automatically removed.

 The [New Name][NewName Property] must be a valid folder name, otherwise an [InvalidFolderNameException][] will be thrown.

 All child folders and files copied will have the same names as the folders and files copied.